* Tokyo Electron, JAL fall after disappointing guidance

 Shinzo Abe, who became prime minister in December, promised

-expansionary monetary and fiscal policies to revive the economy.
+expansionary monetary and fiscal policies to revive the world's

-During the same period, the Nikkei index has rallied nearly
+During the same period, the Nikkei has rallied nearly 60

-Sharp sagged 5 percent on news that the liquid crystal
+Struggling Sharp Corp sagged 3.9 percent on news

-display maker was expected to post a worse than forecast 500
+the liquid crystal display maker was expected to post a worse

-billion yen ($5.1 billion) net loss in the year that ended March
+than forecast 500 billion yen net loss in the year that ended

-operating profit of 18 billion yen for the fiscal year through
+operating profit of 18 billion yen ($185 million) for the year

-March, coming in below an average of 21 billion yen from 18
+ending March 2014, coming in below an average of 21 billion yen

-earnings guidance for the current business year.
-Its stock lost
+guidance for the current business year.
+Its stock lost 4.4

 September in the previous session.